na-ka-na/ExcelCompare/README.md

 ExcelCompare is a command line tool (coming soon API) to diff Excel files.

+It uses the [Apache POI](http://poi.apache.org) library to read Excel files.

+This software is distributed under the [MIT](http://www.opensource.org/licenses/MIT) license.

 ## Features / Limitations

 * Identifies extra cells / sheets in addition to common cells.